heaths/include-file/README.md

 fn f() {}
 ```

 All those lines would render in a markdown file.
-Instead, we could use `include_markdown!("README.md", "example")` to include the example content from `README.md` above in a test to make sure it compiles and even runs.
+Instead, we can use `include_markdown!("README.md", "example")` to include the code example content from `README.md` above in a test to make sure it compiles and even runs.

 ```rust
 #[derive(Debug)]